pragmatic-bear/sfdx-code-review-action/README.md

 If reject threshold is specified review may request changes based on the results.
 If approval threshold is specific review may give approval if no issues are found or they are of lower importance.
 If no thresholds are specified the review will always be "COMMENT".

 It is possible to configure the maximum number of comments to be added.
 The most severe issues are added first.
 All found issues are considered for the final results evaluation (approve vs request changes) even if they would not be added as comments.

+It is possible to configure to severity threshold to consider issues only as severe or worse.
+In this case issues less severe than the threshold are completely ignored, even from the total count of issues.
 ## Usage
 Add the action to your workflow for Pull Requests.
 Tested running on 'ubuntu-latest' image (needs bash, jq, python and node).
 ### Parameters